-Action Step Description Performance Measure Timeline Leader Notes 6.7a Establish a process for gathering data, analyzing the data, and monitoring results regularly.
-Review and evaluate existing vehicle data to establish performance measure for completeness Completeness gaps identified for performance measure Quarterly FLHSMV FY22 Driver and Vehicle Data Quality Improvement Project to begin identifying a process (pending approval).
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 6.7a Establish a process for gathering data, analyzing the data, and monitoring results regularly.
+Review and evaluate existing vehicle data to establish performance measure for completeness Completeness gaps identified for performance measure Quarterly FLHSMV FY24 Driver and Vehicle Data Quality Improvement Project will develop performance measure(s) and recommendations for ongoing monitoring of data quality management and evaluation for the driver and vehicle records system. (pending approval) FY23 Crash and UTC Data Improvement Project to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting.

-Objective 7: Improve accuracy of traffic records systems by December 2021.
+Objective 7: Improve accuracy of traffic records systems by December 2026.